MarioAriasC/monkey.kt/README.md

 ## Execution

-There are three different executable environments, JVM, Native and JavaScript Each executable has 3 different shell scripts, `build`, `repl`, `benchmarks`
+There are five different executable environments, JVM, Native, JavaScript, WASM JS and WASM Wasi Each executable has 2 different shell scripts, `build` and `benchmarks`.
+JVM and Native also have a proper Monkey REPL

 | Executable environment | Build                | REPL             | Benchmarks                                  |
 |------------------------|----------------------|------------------|---------------------------------------------|